Sabamoradi/js-bad-practices/README.md

 Focus on quick translation rather than performance.

-3.Profiling Hot Code: The engine identifies frequently executed (hot) parts of the code during runtime, such as loops or functions.
+3. Profiling Hot Code: The engine identifies frequently executed (hot) parts of the code during runtime, such as loops or functions.

-4.Optimized Compilation: The engine applies optimizations like inlining, constant folding, or eliminating unnecessary operations to hot code paths.(Relies on runtime profiling to understand how the code behaves.)
+4. Optimized Compilation: The engine applies optimizations like inlining, constant folding, or eliminating unnecessary operations to hot code paths.(Relies on runtime profiling to understand how the code behaves.)

 Type Specialization: Optimizing based on observed types (e.g., assuming numbers if all previous calls used numbers).

-5.De-optimization: If assumptions made during optimization are invalidated (e.g., a variable changes type), the engine reverts to the baseline code.
+5. De-optimization: If assumptions made during optimization are invalidated (e.g., a variable changes type), the engine reverts to the baseline code.

 The engine reverts the code to its baseline version because the optimized version is no longer valid.